inmatura/aws.inmatura.com/docs/models/gpt-2/api.md

 The inference endpoint is a POST endpoint that receives a JSON object on the body.

-The JSON object is a one level object with the different inputs of the model.
-For example:
+Input of the endpoint is a JSON object that includes the input to the model and the different modes and parameters.

 ```
 {